-- 22. All members of the Committee shall respect the confidentiality of Council information and proceedings where appropriate, particularly where exempt or confidential business is involved. - 23.
-All co-opted members of the Committee shall be required to make a statutory registration of interests in the same form as those required of serving Councillors and to be aware at all times of the requirement to clear any interest relating to their work on the Committee. - 24.
-Members of the Committee should seek to attend all meetings of the Committee unless there are exceptional circumstances which prevent this.
+22. All members of the Committee shall respect the confidentiality of Council information and proceedings where appropriate, particularly where exempt or confidential business is involved.

+- 23. All co-opted members of the Committee shall be required to make a statutory registration of interests in the same form as those required of serving Councillors and to be aware at all times of the requirement to clear any interest relating to their work on the Committee. - Members of the Committee should seek to attend all meetings of the Committee unless 24. there are exceptional circumstances which prevent this. - 25.
+All members of the Committee should ensure that they participate fully in any training designed to assist them in their responsibilities as members of the Committee.
+Similarly, all members should act on appropriate advice and other information supplied by the Council to improve their effectiveness.